Frank Froehling

 Frank Arthur Froehling III (May 19, 1942 – January 23, 2020) was an American tennis player.

 During his college career at Trinity University Froehling recorded 46–5 in singles matches and won nine singles titles.

-He was also runner-up at U.S. National Tennis Championships in 1963 (where he beat Roy Emerson before losing to Rafael Osuna).
+He was runner-up at U.S. National Tennis Championships in 1963 (where he beat Roy Emerson before losing to Rafael Osuna).

 That year Froehling was ranked world No. 6 by Lance Tingay of The Daily Telegraph.
+Froehling was ranked in the top ten U.S. players on five occasions, reaching U.S. No. 2 in 1962 and No. 3 in 1963.

+In 1966 Froehling won the Eastern Clay Court Championships defeating Herb Fitzgibbon in the final in a close five set match.

 In 1971 Froehling reached the French Open semifinals (beating Arthur Ashe before losing to Ilie Năstase).

+Froehling won a critical match for the U.S. in the 1971 Davis Cup final against Rumania, coming from two sets down to edge Ion Tiriac in a long fifth set.
+The U.S. won the Davis Cup final three matches to two.
+Froehling had won a demonstration match against Clark Graebner, who held a strong head-to-head advantage over Froehling, to qualify for the Davis Cup singles assignment.